antessio/dynamoplus/README.md

 ## Related Projects

-- [~~dynamoplus dashboard~~](https://github.com/antessio/dynamoplus-dashboard): a web app to easily access to dynamoplus through a web interface. **Currently not mantained it was implemented on version 0.1**.
+- [dynamoplus admin dashboard](https://github.com/antessio/dynamoplus-admin-dashboard): a web app to easily access to dynamoplus through a web interface. **Work in progress**.

 - [~~dynamoplus python sdk~~](https://github.com/antessio/dynamoplus-python-sdk): a python sdk to access to dynamoplus API (**Currently not mantained it was implemented on version 0.1**.